dockerguys/ranchcat/templates/openssh/0/README.md

-V2Ray Server
+OpenSSH Server
 ============
-V2Ray is a network communication obfuscation server.
-You need a compatible client.
+OpenSSH is the premier connectivity tool for remote login with the SSH protocol.
+It encrypts all traffic to eliminate eavesdropping, connection hijacking, and other attacks.
+In addition, OpenSSH provides a large suite of secure tunneling capabilities, several authentication methods, and sophisticated configuration options.

 Services
 --------
 Includes the following services:
-- V2Ray core server
+- OpenSSH server

-What's not included:
-- V2Ray web administration

 Usage
 -----
-1. Make sure port 53000 and 34567 are not used.
-We cannot use HAProxy here because it does not support UDP.
+1. User/group will be created on first launch.
+Subsequent restarts will skip checks so long as user/group exists.
+2. Adjust load balancer to proxy to port 22 on OpenSSH server via TCP.
-2. Download a compatible client and point traffic directly to the host IP and port 53000 (or 34567 for KCPTUN)
+3. Download a compatible SSH client to connect.